fazeelkhalid/Free-Responsive-Web-UI-Kit---Dashboard-Template-bootstrap/README.md

   &emsp;&emsp;•	Error 500<br>
   </p>

-  &emsp;Documentation:
+  <h3>Documentation:</h3>
   <p>
-  &emsp;&emsp;Each component is well explained with examples, code blocks, and other required details.
+  &emsp;Each component is well explained with examples, code blocks, and other required details.
   </P>

-  &emsp;Design Files and Assets:
+  <h3>Design Files and Assets:</h3>
   <p>
-  &emsp;&emsp;To get the design files (PSDs and Sketch files) of the template, contact us at support@coderthemes.com.
+  &emsp;To get the design files (PSDs and Sketch files) of the template, contact us at support@coderthemes.com.
 These are provided as complimentary with Hyper.
   </P>

-  &emsp;Django, Laravel, and Angular Samples:
+  <h3>Django, Laravel, and Angular Samples:</h3>
   <p>
-  &emsp;&emsp;We have created Angular, Laravel, and Django samples with Hyper integrated into them as well.
+  &emsp;We have created Angular, Laravel, and Django samples with Hyper integrated into them as well.
 To get the sample projects, contact us at fazeel.k.khalid@gmail.com.
 These are provided as complimentary with Hyper.
   </p>
 </p>